top of page

 I used to have a strong aversion to anything related to technical drawings.

-But that changed when I joined THT and worked on my very first project, where I proposed a circuit using an electric lock.
-It was the first time I found the work fun and it became a major turning point in my life.
+But that changed after I joined THT and worked on my very first project, where I proposed a circuit using an electric lock.
+It was the first time I truly found this kind of work enjoyable, and it became a major turning point in my life.

-THT plans to continue expanding its product offerings, including in-house solutions.
-I want to keep learning and growing alongside the company so that I'm always ready to bring valuable ideas and innovations to our clients.
+As THT continues to expand its product offerings, including in-house solutions, I want to keep learning and growing alongside the company.
+My aim is to always be ready to bring valuable ideas and innovations to our clients.

 Please share a message for future colleagues!

-At THT, you'll find an environment where you're encouraged to take on new challenges, speak up freely, and support one another as a team.
-It's a place where anyone can grow regardless of their prior experience.
-Let's work together to make the company even better.
+At THT, you'll find an environment that encourages you to take on new challenges, speak up freely, and support one another as a team.
+It's a place where anyone can grow, regardless of prior experience.
+I look forward to working together to help make the company even stronger.

 Comments